 18-5-205 CRS is the Colorado statute that defines the crime of check fraud.
-This section makes it a crime to issue a check with the intention of defrauding someone for the payment of goods or services.
-Check fraud may result in misdemeanor or felony charges, depending on the amount of fraud involved.
+This section makes it a crime to issue a bad check with the intention of defrauding someone for the payment of goods or services.
+Check fraud may result in misdemeanor or felony charges, depending on the amount of money involved.

 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is check fraud in Colorado?

 - 2. What are the penalties for check fraud in Colorado?

 - 3. What are some defenses to check fraud charges in Colorado?